Early Life

 Marcel Herrmann Telles was born on February 23, 1950, in Rio de Janeiro, Brazil.
-He earned a degree in economics from the Federal University of Rio de Janeiro.
+He graduated with a degree in Economics from the Federal University of Rio de Janeiro.
 He also completed the OPM program at Harvard University.
+Telles began his career at Banco Garantia, an investment bank where he partnered with Jorge Paulo Lemann and Carlos Alberto Sicupira.

 Rise to Success